Deafness in Bangladesh: Assistive technology

 Several computer programs are being devised to recognize BdSL hand signs.
 These programs are generally designed to facilitate conversation between signing people and hearing non-signing people by recognizing and translating signs in real time.
 Some programs use gloves worn by the signer to detect signs, while others use a trained convolutional neural network (CNN) to recognize hand signs from images.
 Implementations of the latter technique have achieved 98% to 99% accuracy in recognizing a subset of signs when tested in an experimental setting.

 The use of hearing aids correlates with a greater enjoyment of human rights in Bangladesh.
 One study showed that Bangladeshis who used hearing aids were healthier, more educated, more involved in their work, better listeners, better walkers, and more likely to use public transportation when compared to Bangladeshis who did not use hearing aids.

 A 2019 study by Emmett et al. demonstrated that cochlear implants are cost-effective in Bangladesh, and would reduce Disability-Adjusted Life Years (a measure of reduction of quality of life due to a disability) from 6.03 years to 1.31 years on average.

 Deaf education

 Four schools were established for the blind and deaf in Bangladesh in 1962.
 In 1992, there were only seven schools for the deaf in Bangladesh with a total capacity for 420 students.
-There are a lack of trained educators and materials for Deaf students, and as a result most Deaf Bangladeshis are undereducated, especially those living in rural areas.
+There is a lack of trained educators and materials for Deaf students, and as a result most Deaf Bangladeshis are undereducated, especially those living in rural areas.
 There are also no full-time residential Deaf schools in Bangladesh.

 The 2019 study by Emmett et al. showed Deaf education to be cost-effective in Bangladesh, and was found to reduce DALYs from 6.03 years to 2.03 years on average.
 This study also found that the average lifetime cost for Deaf education in Bangladesh was $49,041 per individual, the highest cost of all nations surveyed in South and Southeast Asia.